QualiSystems/devguide_source/_configmanagement/8.3.0/cf-ansible-examples.md

 192.168.1.12
 {% endhighlight %}

+#### Privilege escalation
-Now let’s say you want the Ansible to dynamically get the user and password from the App when running a task on that App's VM.
+Now let’s say you want Ansible to dynamically get the user and password from the App when running a task on a particular App's VM.
+This is useful if the VM credentials on the App are not strong enough for the task you wish to run.
 To achieve this, you will need to add the following two parameters to your App’s **Configuration Management** tab:
 * **ansible_become_user** - the user with the stronger permissions (probably a root user)
 * **ansible_become_pass** - the password to that user